What I Like About You (The Romantics song)

 "What I Like About You" is a song by American rock band the Romantics, released in December 1979 as the lead single from their 1980 self-titled debut album.
-The song was written by band members Wally Palmar, Mike Skill and Jimmy Marinos.
-Marinos, the band's drummer, is the lead vocalist on the song.
+The song was written by band members Wally Palmar, Mike Skill and Jimmy Marinos; Marinos, the band's drummer, is also the lead vocalist on the song.
 The band filmed a music video for the song that appeared frequently on MTV during the early 1980s.

 Covers of the song include versions by Michael Morales in 1989, by Lillix in 2003 on the Freaky Friday soundtrack as well as in The WB comedy series What I Like About You, and by 5 Seconds of Summer for their 2014 self-titled debut album.

 Background

 "What I Like About You" was written by Palmar, Marinos and Skill around a guitar part by Skill.
 The Romantics recorded the song and the accompanying album at Coconuts Recording Studio in Miami Beach, Florida.

 It reached number 49 on the Billboard Hot 100.
 The song was most successful in Australia, where it reached number two on the Australian Singles Chart (Kent Music Report) for two weeks and became the 13th most successful single for 1980.